ACES 360

 A child's developing brain is shaped by the relationships and environments a child experiences from the start.
 If, at a young age, a child cannot predict where, when or how much stress they will experience at any given time, their brains and bodies can become hardwired to react more quickly with a fight, flight, or freeze response.
 By the time they are in school, students who experience childhood trauma may struggle to concentrate, exhibit inappropriate behaviors, and are more likely to fall behind academically.

-Educators and staff in the education field have a unique opportunity to create trauma-informed environments that support children and families.
+Educators and staff in the education field have a unique opportunity to create trauma-informed, healing-centered environments that support children and families.

 Read the Iowa ACEs Report